idelfrides/MaisTODOS_wallet_api/README.md

 # MaisTODOS Wallet API

-This is the thecnical challenge for join MaisTODOS company as a Dev.
+This is the technical challenge for join MaisTODOS company as a Dev.
 It consist in build a intermediate API to calcule cashback.

 ## STEPS TO RUN THIS APP LOCALY